Skip to main content

 Ask the council for homeless help if it's not reasonable for you to live in your home.

-Do not leave an overcrowded home before the council offers you somewhere more suitable to live.
+Do not leave your home before the council offers you somewhere more suitable.

-The council might decide you're intentionally homeless if you leave somewhere when it's reasonable to stay.
+The council might decide you're intentionally homeless if you leave when it's reasonable to stay.